Chapman v Hearse: Reasonable Foreseeability and Duty of Care

 Chapman v Hearse set a precedent in the interpretation of reasonable foreseeability and the duty of care.
 Chapman argued that Hearse's negligence was not reasonably foreseeable.
-In response, the high Court made clear that the reasonable foreseeability was “sufficient in the circumstances of this case to ask whether a consequence of the same general character as that which followed was reasonably foreseeable as one not unlikely to follow a collision between two vehicles on a dark wet night upon a busy highway".
+In response, the high Court made clear that the reasonable foreseeability was "sufficient in the circumstances of this case to ask whether a consequence of the same general character as that which followed was reasonably foreseeable as one not unlikely to follow a collision between two vehicles on a dark wet night upon a busy highway".
 Chapman v Hearse advanced on how reasonable foreseeability is defined and applied.
-Where in previous cases reasonable foreseeability was applied in a narrow sense which tended to include those actions that were rationally predictable, Chapman v Hearse broadly interpreted the definition to include liability for “all damage which is of the same general nature as damage which could have been reasonably foreseen”.
+Where in previous cases reasonable foreseeability was applied in a narrow sense which tended to include those actions that were rationally predictable, Chapman v Hearse broadly interpreted the definition to include liability for "all damage which is of the same general nature as damage which could have been reasonably foreseen".

 The Court held that Chapman owed a duty of care to the doctor as it was reasonably foreseeable to fulfil a moral obligation to come to someones aid:

-"…to establish the prior existence of a duty of care with respect to a plaintiff subsequently injured as the result of a sequence of events following a defendant’s carelessness it is not necessary for the plaintiff to show that the precise manner in which his injuries were sustained was reasonably foreseeable.
-It is sufficient if it appears that injury to that class of persons which he was one might reasonably have been foreseen as a consequence".

 This is significant as the judges affirmed protections to aiding rescuers.
 This is also of importance because it reiterated a precedent similar to Overseas Tankship (UK) Ltd v Morts Dock and Engineering Co Ltd (The Wagon Mound) [1961] AC 388, that a person committing a negligent act must consider how their actions will effect others.